 CLOSE SEARCH

-Non-renewal of a fixed term contract constitutes a dismissal in law; under unfair dismissal law, employers must have fair reasons and follow proper procedures for employees with two years' service.
+Non-renewal of a fixed term contract - constitutes a dismissal in law; under unfair dismissal law, employers must have fair reasons and follow proper procedures for employees with 2 years' service.

-The primary legislation governing fixed term contracts in the UK is the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002.Key rights for fixed term employees in the Regulations include :-
+Statutory rights - the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002.Key rights for fixed term employees in the Regulations include entitlement to the same terms and conditions as permanent employees (e.g. pay, holidays, pensions and dismissal rights)

 Lack of proper notice provisions leading to breach of contract claims